 site not previously irradiated.
 If no tumor tissue is available, a fresh biopsy will

 1. Other malignancies treated within the last 5 years, except in situ cervix carcinoma or

 2. Other form(s) of antineoplastic therapy anticipated during the period of the study.

-3. Previous severe hypersensitivity reaction to another monoclonal antibody, such as
+3. Previous severe hypersensitivity reaction to another fully human monoclonal antibody

-5. Primary or secondary immunodeficiency (including immunosuppressive disease,
+5. Primary or secondary immunodeficiency, including immunosuppressive disease, autoimmune

 6. Subjects with a known history of human immunodeficiency virus 1 and 2, human T